listenToRipley/angular/README.md

     E -->|app-root gets name| H(fa:fa-file-code app.component.ts)
     E -->|what should be accessable| I(fa:fa-file-code app.component.module.ts) H --> I
-    I --> |finds compontents to access| C
+    I --> |finds components to access| C

 ```

 ### Components

-A component refers to modular code that will resolve themselves into a whole webpage related to a singular DOM.
-Example: A nav bar would be one component, while your footer would be another, a the main body a mix of several different components added together.
+A component refers to modular code that will resolve itself into a whole webpage related to a singular DOM.
+Example: A nav bar would be one component, while your footer would be another, and the main body is a mix of several different components.

 The backbone of angular is components.
+They are a type of [Directives.](./README.md/#directives)

-You start with the "app" component which is the "root" of all components.
+You start with the "app" component, which is the "root" of all components.
 Other children components will be nested inside of your root.

-Application related contents, such a new components usually live inside of the [app folder](`./my-first-app/src/app`) folder.
+Application-related contents, such as new components, usually live inside the [app folder](`./my-first-app/src/app`) folder.

-Each component should have it's own folder and best practice states that folder should be titled after the component it contains.
+Each component should have its own folder, and best practice states that the folder should be titled after the component it contains.

-The naming convention usually goes: `title.component.ts`, this will also be the name of the component.
+The naming convention usually goes: `title.component.ts`; this will also be the component's name.

-We use classes to create these components which are known as *Decorators*.
-We have to import the component type to help differentiate between a regular typescript class and an angular component class.
-The class use is really what make it possible to reuse these elements.
+We use classes to create these components, known as *Decorators*.
+We must import the component type to help differentiate between a regular typescript class and an angular component class.
+The class use is what makes it possible to reuse these elements.

 You usually will have your `ts` file and the related `html` file that will house the template `html` code.

-In order to have access to the components, make sure the are "registered" within the [module file](`./my-first-app/src/app/app.module.ts`)
+In order to have access to the components, make sure they are "registered" within the [module file](`./my-first-app/src/app/app.module.ts`)

 #### Requirements

-All components is they must have a `selector` and `template`.
+All components must have a `selector` and `template`.

 ##### Selectors

 You have multiple options when it comes to selectors.
-When you provide a straight string to the option it will be considered a html tag.
+Providing a straight string to the element will be considered an html tag.

-If it is inside [] it will be an attribute.
+If it is inside [], it will be an attribute.

 If you add a . to the front of the string, it will be a class element.

-It is important to note that you will need to update your html file accordingly to it will display correctly.
+It is important to note that you will need to update your html file accordingly so it will display correctly.

-Use the html tag, add the component as an attribute inside another tag or include the class name inside the class attribute.
+Use the html tag, add the component as an attribute inside another tag, or include the class name inside the class attribute.

-While the selector can be an attribute, the attribute cannot be assigned to another component.
+While the selector can be an attribute, but the attribute cannot be assigned to another component.

 ##### Templates

 Either a `templateUrl` or `template`.
-Template will allow you to write inline html elements.
+The template will allow you to write inline html elements.
 Use backticks to allow for js functionality.

 #### CLI Component Creation